-Activated alumina is manufactured from aluminum hydroxide by dehydroxylation in a way which makes it a highly porous material.
+Activated alumina is manufactured from aluminium hydroxide by dehydroxylation, making it highly porous.
 This material has a surface area of around 200 m2/g.
 This compound is used as a desiccant in many industries.
-The aluminum oxide in this particular form is so porous that it is actually “tunnelled” at the microscopic level.
+The aluminium oxide in this particular form is so porous that it is actually “tunnelled” at the microscopic level.
 This quality makes activated alumina useful for different applications.
 The most important thing to know about activated alumina is that it adsorbs, not absorbs.
-For example, A regular sponge will absorb water but the water molecules won’t bond with the sponge and so, the water can leak or get evaporated after a while.
+For example, A regular sponge will absorb water, but the water molecules won’t bond with the sponge, so the water can leak or evaporate after a while.

 Activated alumina has a high affinity for water compared to any other desiccant material used.
 That makes it useful for applications where a lot of moisture needs to be dealt with.
-It’s high crust strength also allows it to withstand the high pressure of industrial applications.
-The only con of activated alumina is that unlike molecular sieves, the size of pores present in activated alumina cannot be tailored and they are not uniform.
+Its high crust strength also allows it to withstand the high pressure of industrial applications.
+The only con of activated alumina is that, unlike molecular sieves, the size of pores present in activated alumina cannot be tailored and are not uniform.

-For all your custom activated alumina needs, you can contact us to you can talk to our experts!
+For all your custom-activated alumina needs, you can contact us to talk to our experts!